GU Health Review

-Grand United Corporate Health, or GU Health for short, is Australia's only specialist corporate health insurer.
-With a focus on providing innovative and affordable health insurance solutions to corporates, GU Health can offer tailored cover and is part of nib health funds limited.
+Grand United Corporate Health (GU Health) is Australia's only specialist corporate health insurer.
+It provides affordable health insurance solutions to corporates, tailored cover and is part of nib health funds limited.
 Keep reading to find out more about the benefits offered by GU Health.

 As Grand United Corporate Health tailors its cover products to meet the needs of different employers, we can’t provide a set list of the policies it offers.
 However, we can run through the features and benefits of its cover options.